Blessings From the Inside Out

 I have celebrated this idea about my Judaism for a number of reasons.
-Firstly, this understanding puts a premium on behavior, and, intuitively, this seems right to me.
+First, this understanding puts a premium on behavior, and, intuitively, this seems right to me.
 What should matter most in our relationships with the world and others is what we do.
-Also, the emphasis on mitzvah—on the deed—pushes us out of our heads and into the world.
-Selfishly, I also enjoy the minimal boundaries this approach places on my emotional and cognitive life.
+Second, the emphasis on mitzvah—on the deed—pushes us out of our heads and into the world.
+Third, selfishly, I also enjoy the minimal boundaries this approach places on my emotional and cognitive life.
 I am not asked to regulate my mental activity.
 My mind is free to wander where it likes, perhaps not guiltlessly, but certainly with great impunity.

 Yet I increasingly find this distinction between deeds and thoughts religiously and psychologically unsatisfying.
-While I continue to understand a certain privileging of deed over thought and the ways in which deeds might actually bring us to a place of faith, removing our internal world from the religious conversation seems to belie a sophisticated understanding of the relationship between our mind and our behavior.
+While I continue to understand a certain privileging of deed over thought, and the ways in which deeds might actually bring us to a place of faith, removing our internal world from the religious conversation seems to belie a sophisticated understanding of the relationship between our mind and our behavior.
 Not only do thoughts create the context for behavior, but the more that scientists learn about the brain, the more they believe that our mental activity actually creates new neural structures.
-Consequently, "even fleeting thoughts and feelings can leave lasting marks on your brain, much like a spring shower can leave little trails on a hillside."
-(Buddha's Brain: The Practical Neuroscience of Happiness, Love and Wisdom, Hanson and Mendius, New Harbinger Publications, 2009).
+Consequently, “even fleeting thoughts and feelings can leave lasting marks on your brain, much like a spring shower can leave little trails on a hillside” (Hanson and Mendius, Buddha’s Brain: The Practical Neuroscience of Happiness, Love and Wisdom [Oakland, California: New Harbinger Publications, 2009], 5).
 What happens in the mind changes the brain, both in temporary and in lasting ways.
 A practice of attention to and regulation of our thoughts is an integral part of the experience of other wisdom traditions and modern understandings of psychological growth.
-How can we as Jews simply ignore the mind in the religious experience?
+How can we, as Jews, simply ignore the mind in the religious experience?

-Rabbi Levi Yitzchak suggests that with the words, "if you follow My laws," the Torah expands its religious claim on the human being.
-These words refer to a person's thoughts and mental processes.
-Not only will the performance of God's commandments—actual deeds—bring blessings ("faithfully observe my commandments"); the Torah also insists that the ways in which a person thinks and conceives of the world also come under the purview of God, and offers us an additional means by which to experience blessings.
+Rabbi Levi Yitzchak suggests that with the words “if you follow My laws,” the Torah expands its religious claim on the human being.
+These words refer to a person’s thoughts and mental processes.
+Not only will the performance (faithful observation) of God’s commandments—actual deeds—bring blessings; the Torah also insists that the ways in which a person thinks and conceives of the world come under the purview of God, and offers us an additional means by which to experience blessings.
 In important ways, our thoughts program us to experience the world.
 Generous thoughts and constructive thinking actually create distinct neural pathways in the brain.
 Positive thoughts produce blessings, and negative thoughts take us down paths that move us farther away from God.
 Rabbi Levi Yitzchak argues that we can and must attempt to influence our conscious mental activity.
 Seen in this light, practicing compassion for oneself and others is a creative and religious behavior, even though it might not include a physical act.
-Rabbi Levi Yitzchak focuses our attention on our internal lives and asks that we blur the boundary between thoughts and deeds in order to better appreciate the complex relationship between our internal and external lives.
+Rabbi Levi Yitzchak focuses our attention on the internal, and asks that we blur the boundary between thoughts and deeds in order to better appreciate the complex relationship between our internal and external lives.

 The publication and distribution of the JTS Commentary are made possible by a generous grant from Rita Dee and Harold (z”l) Hassenfeld.